Taking Tomb Raider Screenshots and Gameplay Video

 Modern Tomb Raider Screenshots

-For the PC versions of the newer Tomb Raider games (Angel of Darkness through the latest releases), I recommend a dedicated screen-capture utility like Fraps or Bandicam.
-There are other screenshot programs out there, but I use these two exclusively and recommend them.
-Both can take screenshots in a variety of formats (.bmp, .jpg, .png or .tga) at the press of a key and store them in the folder of your choice.
+For the PC versions of the newer Tomb Raider games (Angel of Darkness through the latest releases), I recommend a dedicated screen-capture utility like Fraps or Bandicam, or GeForce Experience, if you happen to be using an Nvidia GPU.
+There are other screenshot programs out there, but I use these exclusively and recommend them.
+Fraps and Bandicam are especially useful if you need to take a lot of screenshots.
+Both can handle a variety of formats (.bmp, .jpg, .png or .tga) and store them in the folder of your choice.
 So there's no need to pause the game to manipulate files.
 They can also can automatically take a screenshot once per second, or at the interval you set.
-Please visit Fraps.com and Bandicam.com for more info.

 If you own the games through Steam, you can also use the Steam Screenshot feature (details above).